-Mobile Phones are one the most important and an integral part of human life.
+Mobile Phones are one the most important and integral parts of human life.
 More than half of the population uses mobile phones in most countries, and the cell phone market is growing rapidly.

 Keeping aside all this, the number of cell phone calls per day, the length of each call, and the amount of time people use cell phones are important factors that would increase the health risk.
-Hence we will discuss here how smartphones are a necessary evil these days.
+Hence we will discuss here how smart cellphones are a necessary evil these days.

 Imagining our life without smartphones in this fast-moving and globalized world is next to impossible.
 It is amongst the most successful inventions in the 20th century, becoming a convenient means of communication.

-There is nothing strange because today we need a smart phone in all the spheres like both in our personal and professional life, but none of us notice our dependency on it and the adverse effect its excessive use might bring to us.
+There is nothing strange because today we need a smartphone in all the spheres like both in our personal and professional life, but none of us notice our dependency on it and the adverse effect its excessive use might bring to us.

 It has been observed that most of the people talking on the phone for several hours are victims of brain cancer due to the radio waves produced by mobile phones.
 Researchers have pointed out that 2 types of Brain Cancer can occur: Glioma and Acoustic Neuroma.
 Other than Cancer, excessive use of mobile phones is also a threat to the human Nervous System.

-But radioactive waves are not the only reason for such symptoms; in parallel, there exists a sad fact that people, especially the youth, lack in human contacts and try to compensate it with cell phone communication, which is not an adequate substitute for personal intercourse.
+But radioactive waves are not the only reason for such symptoms; in parallel, there exists a sad fact that people, especially the youth, lack human contact and try to compensate it with cell phone communication, which is not an adequate substitute for personal intercourse.

 Too much use of a mobile phone makes people addicted to it.
 The ling hour chats and hundreds of messages make the real world fade away in comparison.
 This makes people feel uncomfortable in face-to-face interaction and makes them victims of psychological problems or disorders.